About Dr.Liudmila Lahonda, DPT, PT, OCS

-Mila believes in a comprehensive approach to treatment and patient education.
-She has earned her Doctorate in Physical Therapy at SUNY Downstate Medical Center in 2017 and has been working for almost five years in an outpatient orthopedic clinic.
-She has taken multiple continuing education courses on corrective movement patterns, gait analysis, manual therapy techniques, and pelvic floor courses.
-She has been lucky to work with, be mentored, and be inspired by accomplished Physical Therapists.
+Dr. Liudmila Lahonda (Mila) is a compassionate and dedicated physical therapist who believes in a comprehensive approach to treatment and patient education.
+She obtained her Doctorate in Physical Therapy from SUNY Downstate Medical Center in 2017 and has accumulated nearly five years of experience in an outpatient orthopedic clinic.
+Continuously striving to enhance her skills, Mila has pursued various continuing education courses focused on corrective movement patterns, gait analysis, manual therapy techniques, and pelvic floor therapy.
+Throughout her career, she has had the privilege of working with accomplished Physical Therapists who have served as mentors and sources of inspiration.

-Mila is from Belarus originally and studied finance and banking.
-She came to the U.S. in 2004 with the love and desire to become a Physical Therapist starting back in 2008 when she took her first class in Anatomy and Physiology while pursuing a Bachelor’s degree in Dietetics.
-Even though she continued to have interests in nutrition, her fascination with how the body works, its anatomy, movement patterns, and the body’s potential for healing moved her to pursue a career in Physical Therapy.
+Originally from Belarus, Mila’s educational background lies in finance and banking.
+However, her journey to becoming a Physical Therapist began in 2008, when her passion for understanding the human body’s anatomy, movement patterns, and healing potential led her to take her first class in Anatomy and Physiology while pursuing a Bachelor’s degree in Dietetics.
+Despite maintaining an interest in nutrition, her fascination with the body’s mechanics and potential for recovery propelled her to pursue a career in Physical Therapy.

-“I believe in a comprehensive approach in my treatments, I look at a person as a whole as everything is connected in a body. “
+“I believe in a comprehensive approach to my treatments, viewing each person as a whole, as everything within the body is interconnected.”

-Mila’s current area of interest is fascia, fascial slings, and their deep connection in the body.
+Mila’s current area of interest revolves around fascia and its deep connections throughout the body.

-In her leisure time, she like to spend time outdoors, go hiking, read, and spend time with her son, family, and friends.
-Discovering and trying new recipes is also another hobby!
+During her leisure time, Mila enjoys immersing herself in the outdoors, engaging in hiking, reading, and spending quality time with her son, family, and friends.
+Exploring and experimenting with new recipes is also a beloved hobby that brings her joy.

 “I believe in a comprehensive approach to treatment and patient education.
 The way the human body is able to heal, adapt, and perform keeps fascinating me.
 I have been lucky to work with, be mentored, and be inspired by great Physical Therapists through my first years of being a PT.
 I am a lifelong learner in order to provide the best care for my patients.
 My patients’ success is my success and that is what pushes me forward in learning and evolving in my profession.
 Outside the clinic I enjoy spending time with my family, exploring the outdoors, hiking, traveling, and just enjoying simple things in life.”